 Can I switch my focus area from human rights to humanitarian policy, or vice versa?

 You can select or change your focus area anytime as long as you fulfill the requirements.
+Please contact the Concentration directly if you have any questions, or would like to explore the differences between the focus areas.

 Can I count toward the concentration any elective courses that aren’t listed in the curriculum requirements?